The LMPS Pharmacy Residency Program is focused on the development of the following ability-based outcomes in its residents:

-- Provide evidence-based direct patient care as a member of interprofessional teams
+Provide evidence-based patient care as a member of interprofessional teams

-- Exhibit skill in managing one’s own practice of pharmacy
+Exhibit ability to manage one’s own practice of pharmacy

 The Program facilitates a variety of learning strategies with the following underlying principles: